 It could only be dead last for one of two reasons: either many marketers have mastered content promotion already, or most marketers don’t yet know they should converge their owned media efforts with paid and earned media for promotion and distribution.
 It’s likely the latter.

 In Ryan Skinner’s Forrester study, Put Distribution at the Heart of Content Marketing, he determined that marketers can actually step down content production and step up distribution and promotion to get better results.
-He also figured out that better distribution and promotion improves content’s quality because the feedback cycle is accelerated.
+He also figured out that better distribution and promotion improve content quality because the feedback cycle is accelerated.

 1. Limited staff – In content marketing, the quality vs. quantity debate still rages.
 Finding the perfect mix is like finding snow in the desert – it’s not going to happen.
 Improving quality or increasing quantity takes time and can be challenging to insource with limited staff.

-Marketers who do earned and paid content promotion (number seven) can cut down on production and increase content quality faster, according to Forrester’s study.
+Marketers who do earn and paid content promotion (number seven) can cut down on production and increase content quality faster, according to Forrester’s study.

-2. Limited budget – Just like with the first challenge on the list, marketers are looking to build efficiencies.
-This can be accomplished through outsourcing and/or adopting content marketing technology which can take a toll on a budget.
-Financial limitations can also impact a brand’s ability to do paid promotion.
+2. Limited budget – Just like with the first marketing challenge on the list, marketers are looking to build efficiencies.
+This can be accomplished through outsourcing and/or adopting content marketing techniques which can take a toll on a budget.
+Financial limitations can also impact a brand’s ability to do paid promotions.
 However, earning media from trusted industry websites and influencers doesn’t have to impact the budget directly.

 3. Creating enough content on a regular basis – This is very much related to both challenges one and two.
 With a limited budget, outsourcing becomes much more difficult.
 With limited staff resources, insourcing content development is harder to do, too.